elementary/website/docs/human-interface-guidelines.md

 ## Symbolic Icons {#symbolic-icons}

-Symbolic icons are common system icons, that symbolize files, devices, or directories and are also used to represent common actions like cut, copy, and save.
+Symbolic icons are common system icons that symbolize files, devices, or directories, and are also used to represent common actions like cut, copy, and save.

 Each symbolic icon is a reduced form of its full-color counter part.
 This minimal design ensures readability and clarity even at small sizes.